 The International Travel Advisory Committee shall be composed of seven members including the university’s assistant vice president for Safety and Risk Management or designee (senior risk officer), the executive director of the Global Education Office (senior international officer), two representatives from the Global Education Office, a representative from the Office of the Vice President for Research and Innovation Export Compliance Program, a representative from VCUarts Qatar, and a representative from faculty or Student Affairs, in addition to an ex-officio member from the Global Education Office to serve in an administrative role and an alternate to serve when other committee members are unable to do so.

 The ITAC shall be co-chaired by the university’s assistant vice president for Safety and Risk Management or designee and the executive director of the Global Education Office.

 An alternate will be appointed to serve the committee in the place of members who are unable to serve for a period of time; alternates will be appointed by the committee co-chairs.

 Terms of committee membership of the ITAC shall begin upon acceptance of the invitation/nomination to serve.
 Co-chairs are members by virtue of their administrative office and there are no specific terms of office.
 Other members will be appointed as follows for terms that shall last at least one academic year and may be renewed for additional one-year terms at the discretion of the co-chairs.
 There is no limit on the number of consecutive terms.

 Jill Blondin, Ph.D., associate vice provost of global initiatives, Global Education Office (co-chair)

 Tom Briggs, assistant vice president, Safety and Risk Management (co-chair)

 Sofia Hiort-Wright, senior executive associate athletic director/senior women’s administrator, VCU Athletics

-Amy Miller, assistant director of global learning and advising, Global Education Office
+Amy Leap, assistant director of global learning and advising, Global Education Office